 7. UTIs and other urinary issues

-If you experience an ammonia-like vaginal odour, it’s likely that urine is involved.
+If you experience an ammonia-like vaginal odour, urine might be involved.
 This can happen if you have a urinary tract infection (UTI).
 ‘This is more likely if a UTI is left untreated and you might be leaking,’ explains Dr Rosén.
 ‘An infection that’s left untreated will also cause a fever, and the smell will be quite distinct and sickly.’

-Occasionally, an ammonia-like smell can be a sign of an existing incontinence issue that the woman is unaware of, says Dr Rosén.
+Occasionally, an ammonia-like smell can be a sign of an existing incontinence issue that you’re unaware of, says Dr Rosén.
 ‘These issues are very common.
 A doctor or gynaecologist can advise on treatment options.’

 8. Gynaecological cancers